 Dual processors with a higher number of cores multiply the processing power even further.

-You’ll find servers with both the Core series of CPUs used in PCs, like the i3 and i7, and the Xeon series.
+When shopping around for Intel processors, you’ll find servers with both the Core series of CPUs used in PCs, like the i3 and i7, and the Xeon series.

 The Xeon line is designed for server use and has features like more CPU cores and better longevity under load that make them more suitable for a web server.